Year of Call 2020

 CROWN COURT CASES

-R v M: represented an activist acquitted of burglary.
+R v M: represented an Animal Rising activist charged with burglary.
 The case concerned the rescue of animals from a testing facility.
-The Crown offered no evidence at an early stage following M and her co-defendants’ decision to elect Crown Court trials.
+The Crown discontinued the case at an early stage following M and her co-defendants’ decision to elect Crown Court trials.

 RSPCA v C: represented a vulnerable man acquitted of causing unnecessary suffering to a horse.
 Following the service of the defence evidence, the RSPCA reviewed the case and agreed to offer no evidence.